 Any color or patter of scarf is welcome.
 Our one request is that they be at least 5” wide and 65” long.

-We have a monthly work day.
+We meet for work days.
 This is a chance to work with other people, or to learn to knit or crochet if you’d like to learn or improve your skills.
-It’s a come-and-go kind of thing, and the schedule is at the Events tab on this site.
+As they’re scheduled we announce them on our Facebook page and in a blog post.
+It’s a very casual meeting with a come-and-go kind of schedule.

 To stay up-to-date on the Oklahoma City chapter, please become a fan on Facebook at www.facebook.com/threadsokc.